-German dogs have consistently made the top 10 list for most intelligent breeds, most expensive dogs, dangerous dogs and most widely-used police and military dogs.
-They’re truly unique and versatile dogs
+The recognized German dogs have consistently made the top 10 list for most intelligent breeds, most expensive dogs, dangerous dogs and most widely-used police and military dogs.
+They’re truly unique and versatile dogs.

 Highlights: Confident, Brave, Humorous

-The Affenpinschers are also famously known as the monkey terriers due to their eerily physical similarities and expressions of a monkey.
+The Affenpinschers are also famously known as the “monkey terriers” thanks to their eerily physical similarities and expressions of a monkey.
 These German toy dogs are full of curiosity, often said to be a little adventurous by nature.

 Despite their small stature, the Affenpinscher is a bold and confident little dog.
 They’ll have bright personalities with a lot of affection towards their family members.
 Plus, they tend to bring a positive vibe that meshes well with older kids.

 However, they’re not all fun and games when it comes to training.
 Affenpinschers will be stubborn and strong-willed when it comes to obedience.
 Even so, don’t let that deter you from enjoying the funny and loving personalities of these little terriers.

 - The name Affenpinscher in German directly translates to “monkey-like dog.”

 - The French call these dogs “diablotin moustachu,” which directly translates to mustached little devil.

 - Affenpinschers were frequently seen in old artwork dating back to the 1500’s.